flightdeck2sim/MSFS-AIG/README.md

 uses two larger Central African airports (FZAA and HRYR), creating one return flight (= 2 legs) for each aircraft once a week - starting on Monday 00z00.
-If you are regular user of AIG's TrafficController, please understand that you will encounter Alpaca Airlines planes at these airports at the set times.<br>
+If you are regular user of AIG's TrafficController, please understand that you will encounter Alpaca Airways planes at these airports at the set times.<br>
 <br>
 While AIG's focus is to populate Microsoft Flight Simulator with real world traffic throughout the world, this flightplan does not reflect real world operations.
 We are